dxps/rs_zero2prod/readme.md

 The following software needs to be installed locally:

 - PostgreSQL Client
-  - On Ubuntu distro, use `sudo apt search postgresql-client-13`
+  - On Ubuntu based distros, use `sudo apt search postgresql-client-13`
 - `sqlx-cli`
   - Install it using `cargo install --version=0.5.9 sqlx-cli --no-default-features --features postgres`